A-parn-a/travel-explorer-website/README.md

 cd travel-explorer-website

-Create your own secrets file:
-The project uses a secrets.js file (ignored by Git) to store API keys.
-Create a new file at assets/js/secrets.js and add your own API keys in the following format:
+Create your own secrets.js file at assets/js/secrets.js with your API keys.

-const UNSPLASH_API_KEY = "your_unsplash_api_key_here";
-const OPENWEATHER_API_KEY = "your_openweathermap_api_key_here";

-Open index.html:
-Open the index.html file in your browser to view the project.
+Open index.html in your browser.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.